Rectangle Body Shape: Complete Style Guide

 Classification Basis

-Rectangle body shape (also called straight or banana) classification is part of the five-category system used in fashion styling, based on proportional relationships between bust, waist, and hip measurements.
+The rectangle body shape (also called straight or banana) is one of five categories in the FFIT (Female Figure Identification Technique) system used in fashion styling.
+Classification is based on proportional relationships between bust, waist, and hip measurements.

-Styling recommendations are general guidance based on proportional balance principles.
-Individual preferences and comfort should always take priority.
+These recommendations are general guidance based on proportional balance principles.
+Your personal preferences, comfort, and individual style should always come first.
+There is no wrong way to dress your body.

 Not Sure About Your Body Shape?